-How much can Google and other search engines detect about your efforts to create a strong brand?
+How much can Google and other search engines detect your efforts to create a strong brand?
 One way is through links.
-To develop a strong brand online, your website needs to be talked about in news and media sites, blogs, industry websites and other quality publications.
+To develop a strong brand online, your website needs to be talked about in news and media sites, blogs, industry websites, and other quality publications.

 Links are essential, although unlinked mentions can also work if you already have a strong brand.
 Your website needs to have higher-than-average mentions in social media.

-Consistency of the mentions is also important – the name of your business as well as contact information in various directories including Google Places.
+Consistency of the mentions is also important – the name of your business as well as contact information in various directories including Google My Business.